Fiction

 ✓ A. M. Ollikainen is a pseudonym for the author duo Aki and Milla Ollikainen

-✓ Cargo is the writers’ first novel together and the winner of a National Crime Novel Competition
+✓ Cargo was the writers’ first novel together and the winner of a National Crime Novel Competition

 ✓ Rights sold in 15 languages!